travelmarx/scrapbook101/docs/code-discussion.md

 ---
 # Code Discussion

+At this point, if you followed the steps in [Get Started][gs], you might have some more questions about how the code works.
+In this topic, we discuss the rational behind how categories are defined in {{site.sn}} and how C# objects are used to model both category and items.

 ## Categories

 {{site.sn}} items are described by a name/value pairs such as **title**, **id**, and **category**.
 There are also objects that contain child name/value pairs.
 For example, **assets** is an object that contains name/value pairs with the names **name** and **size**.
 See [item document][item] for more information.